 ii Key changes and applicable changes affecting personal property

 No major changes to the law of succession have taken place in recent years.
-The last significant development would be the amendments to the Distribution Act 1958 by parliament in 1997.38 These amendments, among others, recognised equality between genders and also improved the rights of parents of an intestate deceased and the rights of the children of a deceased intestate woman.39
+The last significant development were the amendments to the Distribution Act 1958 by parliament in 1997.42 These amendments, among other things, recognised equality between genders and also improved the rights of parents of an intestate deceased and the rights of the children of a deceased intestate woman.43

 iii Cross-border developments

-As a member of the Commonwealth, Malaysia allows the re-sealing of a foreign probate or letters of administration granted by a court of competent jurisdiction in a Commonwealth member state and the same can be done vice versa.40
+As a member of the Commonwealth, Malaysia allows the re-sealing of a foreign probate or letters of administration granted by a court of competent jurisdiction in a Commonwealth Member State, and the same can be done vice versa.44

-Unlike the EU Regulation on Succession and Wills,41 the Association of Southeast Asian Nations (ASEAN) of which Malaysia is a part, has not executed a treaty of any kind that recognises cross-border laws of succession.
-As only three out of 10 ASEAN member states are part of the Commonwealth, there is no legislation that facilitates easy cross-border administration of estates with the remaining seven.
-With globalisation 4.0 underway,42 it is high time for ASEAN countries to work towards harmonising laws of succession.
+Unlike the EU Regulation on Succession and Wills,45 the Association of Southeast Asian Nations (ASEAN), of which Malaysia is a part, has not executed a treaty of any kind that recognises cross-border laws of succession.
+As only three out of 10 ASEAN Member States are part of the Commonwealth, there is no legislation that facilitates easy cross-border administration of estates with the remaining seven.
+With globalisation 4.0 underway,46 it is high time for ASEAN countries to work towards harmonising their laws of succession.

 Wealth structuring and regulation

-There is a Chinese adage that goes: 'Wealth does not survive three generations', with the same sentiments expressed in different but similar sayings across the world.
+There is a Chinese adage that goes 'Wealth does not survive three generations'.
 Legal development over the decades, however, has seen the rise of a multitude of instruments to cater towards a diverse range of wealth structuring needs.
-Individuals who simply wish to have some basic form of estate planning in place can opt for relatively simple options like wills, while high net worth (HNW) individuals may employ more sophisticated devices such as trusts and foundations to achieve a wider range of objectives, including asset protection, spendthrift protection, tax planning and succession planning.
+Individuals who simply wish to have some basic form of estate planning in place can opt for relatively simple options like wills, while high-net-worth (HNW) individuals may employ more sophisticated devices such as trusts and foundations to achieve a wider range of objectives, including asset protection, spendthrift protection, tax planning and succession planning.
 Malaysians are generally better aware these days of the benefits of having a will and the complications that can arise for the families of those who have died intestate.
 Meanwhile, Malaysia's offshore (Labuan) wealth structuring options are also becoming increasingly viable choices for HNW individuals and families.

 i Common vehicles for wealth structuring